Architectural Design / Structural Engineering / Civil Engineering / ADA Accessibility

 This new 123,000 sf facility was planned and customized for cannabis growing, packaging and distribution.
-The project is expected to open late 2018 and will feature three 27,000 sf and one 41,000 sf tenant spaces.
+The project will feature three 27,000 sf and one 41,000 sf tenant spaces.

 The facility was designed from the ground up to accommodate the cannabis industry; no more haphazard retrofits or hazardous or semi-legal conditions.
 Experienced cannabis professionals and engineers contributed to the design process, which included gathering input of experienced and successful growers.
 The resulting spaces offer several model units that can be customized to the client’s specific business needs.
 Multiple systems were considered in the design of the model units, including the structural loading for mechanical systems that support truly compliant, large-scale secure, clean and segmented production.
 Each unit is two stories tall with the first floor measuring 18 feet and the second floor measuring 14 feet, with a gently peaked ceiling (free span without columns.)